-Which is the most secure and safest web browser for your computer, Google Chrome, Mozilla Firefox, or Microsoft Edge? its quite complicated.
+Which is the most secure and safest web browser for your computer, Google Chrome, Mozilla Firefox, or Microsoft Edge?
+Its quite complicated.
 Microsoft claim Edge is fast and secure browser, Google says Chrome is the most popular and safest browser and Mozilla Foundation says Firefox is the best and most secure browser.
 But the answer is no single browser is bulletproof, and you need to put some effort to make sure your favorite browser is as secure as possible.
-Here we have some tips apply to enhance the security of your browser and be hackproof.
+Here we have some tips apply to enhance your browser’s security and be hackproof.

 How to Increase Web Browser Security